 While mosques are amongst the safest places and continue to put measures in place to reduce risk,

-MINAB has also liaised with Department of Education to seek clarity regarding Madrassah opening and face-to face education continuing in a covid-safe environment.
+MINAB has also liaised with the Department of Education to seek clarity regarding Madrassah opening and face-to-face education continuing in a covid-safe environment.